Undergraduate Summer Research Awards

 Departmental Deadline: Friday, March 13, 2020 - 12 p.m.

 Support is set at $2,000 per student.
 The students must be guaranteed at least an additional $2,000 in compensation from other sources managed by the sponsoring department / centre / institute / program, and are expected to engage in full-time research for at least 12 weeks.

 - Students must have successfully completed a term in a full-time undergraduate program directly prior to the award period.

 - Students who have completed their undergraduate program are not eligible, unless they have been accepted into or are currently enrolled in an undergraduate professional program (medical undergraduate degree program).
 In addition, students who have completed an undergraduate degree and have been accepted into a graduate program but have not yet begun are also eligible to apply.

 - University of Toronto and non-University of Toronto students may apply, including international students.

 - Students may submit only one application to this program.
 Departure from this rule will result in the application being accorded a lower priority or even denied.

-- Supervisors can be named as primary supervisor for only one application through one unit to this Program.
+- Supervisors can be named as primary supervisor for only two applications through one unit to this Program.
 Maximum of 2 UROP application per eligible supervisor.
 Departure from this rule could result in the application being accorded a lower priority or even denied.